ayazhafiz/sherpa_41/README.md

 `sherpa_41` is a toy browser engine, based somewhat on [Limpet's _Let's build a browser engine!_](https://limpet.net/mbrubeck/2014/08/08/toy-layout-engine-1.html) with architectures introduced in [CS3251](https://vuse-cs3251.github.io).

-This app is meant to be expolartive in nature, with particular [design philosophies](#a-brief-overview-of-sherpa_41s-design) that make use of modern `C++` and established design patterns to create an engine that is easy to understand and extend.
+This app is meant to be explorative in nature, with particular [design philosophies](#a-brief-overview-of-sherpa_41s-design) that make use of modern `C++` and established design patterns to create an engine that is easy to understand and extend.
 Note, however, that the engine is ___not___ designed to be especially robust, or even useful.

 ### Usage